 How to Participate

-If you would like to participate in a co-op, you must first activate your Handshake account AND attend a Co-op information Session for details.
+If you would like to participate in a co-op, you must first activate your Handshake account.

 Current students have automatically been added into Handshake, so simply activate your account by logging into it once.

 How to activate your Handshake Account

 - Go to https://wayne.joinhandshake.com/

 - Enter your Wayne State email address (example: firstname.lastname@example.org)

 - Click on the blue Wayne State University Sign On box

 - Enter your WSU Academica ID (example: ab1234) and password